Classifications & Types of Jinn, Ways of Summoning The Jinn, Al-Mandal, Dream Divination Techniques (Istikhara)

 The Hebrew equivalent of this practice is called sarei shemen, ‘the princes of the oil,’ first mentioned in the Talmud as a divinatory technique employed by the Jews.
 They had learned this from the Babylonians during the captivity.
 The Babylonian practice of oil magic is recorded as far back as 2000 bce, and their use of oil in divination, as well as in other kinds of magic, came in turn from the Sumerians.
 In all these techniques the diviner instructed a naive subject, usually a child, to focus his gaze on a smooth, bright surface, where the princes, most commonly conceived of as demons, were expected to appear.
 Thus, an appropriate locus might be produced by anointing the fingernail with oil (the princes of the oil), by pouring a drop of oil on the palm (the princes of the hand), into a vessel full of water, or by anointing the edges of an empty glass.
 The Arabs believe that the mandal is accomplished with the aid of the jinn.
 The idea is to establish contact with the jinn at a safe distance by using a surrogate scryer, traditionally a prepubescent boy.
 Oil mixed with black ink was poured into his hand to create the scrying surface.
 This was followed with magical incantations to put the seer into a hypnotic trance.
 The magician asked questions and the child staring into the oil provided the answers.
 A single figure usually appeared, then a large company, and finally their chief (raʾis, malik, sultan), of whom the questions would be asked, or a further vision sought.
 There are many different types of mandal rite.
 Almost every Arabic book of magic mentions such techniques, along with the mulūk ar-ruhaniya, the spiritual kings, and the aʾwan ulwiya or as-sufliya, the celestial and infernal helpers who appear during the ritual to carry out the magician’s will.
 In most texts, the summoned jinn are asked to participate in a feast, the details of which are specified.
 All this is done to solicit their cooperation by creating a benign and auspicious setting.

-Dream divination techniques- Istikhara
+Dream Divination Techniques- Istikhara

 In antiquity people shared the view that a dream can be, and in many instances is, a meaningful message sent to a person from the gods.
 The unique quality of the information delivered in dreams and the desire to gain access to it generated initiatic practices for accessing such dreams or, more accurately, those who send them.
 Magical practices for dream revelation – that is, the application of ritual methods of adjuration and gestures to subdue aheavenly being into appearing in a dream and revealing any desired or concealed matter to the dreamer – were employed in the Greco-Roman world.
 Examples of these techniques are recorded in the Greek Magical Papyri.
 There are two branches of the practice of dream revelation.
 One strove for information through dreamed signs interpreted in terms of Holy Scripture.
 The other aspired for a clear, explicit message from the mouth of a dreamed entity.
 The difference between them lay in the figure of the mediator between the heavenly message and man.
 In the first case the heavenly